tonsky/spectre/doc/installation.rst

      >>> fan spectre/build.fan

 Congratulations!
 You now have Spectre installed.
-Move onto :doc:`getting_started` section.
+Proceed to the :doc:`getting_started` section.